 Fixing the Headworks back-up by 2021 is estimated to cost the city in excess of $300 million.
 Completing the repairs by 2030 is expected to cost a total of $2.1 billion.
 And rates will continue to rise, though not as sharply as they have in the recent past.

-Following a 60-day comment period, which ended on August 8th, the consent decree will go before a judge for approval and the work will begin in earnest.
-It will be the responsibility of the next administration to administer the program efficiently and expeditiously to ensure rate payers get what they are paying for, timelines are met, overflows and health concerns are abated, and we see a significant improvement in water quality.
+Work will began in earnest with the groundbreaking for the massive Headworks Project on August 11, 2017.
+It is the continuing responsibility of the current and future City administrations to administer the program efficiently and expeditiously to ensure rate payers get what they are paying for, timelines are met, overflows and health concerns are abated, and we see a significant improvement in water quality.